 Nothing's worse than getting a call that the network is down.
 Too often, IT lacks the visibility they need to get ahead of performance issues, meaning you're in the dark until a user or customer calls to complain.
 Once an outage happens, the clock is ticking.
 And the longer it takes to resolve, the more it costs you: in staff time, lost productivity, and end-user satisfaction.

 Routers and switches, virtual servers, wireless devices, and applications of all kinds need a 24/7 network monitoring solution.
 Keeping tabs on all your critical network technology means you can spot and fix issues fast, before they get worse.

-Here are seven reasons network monitoring benefits can lighten IT's load and make your life easier.
+Here are seven benefits of network monitoring that can lighten IT's load and make your life easier.

 Benefits of Network Monitoring